-You might have heard the saying, “good design is invisible”.
+You might have heard the saying, “good design is invisible.”
 When an app is well-design and works as expected, you don’t notice how easy it is to use the app; you just use it.
-But if the experience is subpar, it’ll get your attention, and you’ll most likely quit using it and search for another app that allows you to perform the same activity but in a much more effortless way.
+But if the experience subpar, you are likely to search for another app that lets you do the same thing only much more effortlessly.
 That’s the power of UX and UI in the digital age.

 And it doesn’t matter if we’re talking about B2C, B2B, or B2E apps; everything needs to be about intuitive and seamless user experiences.

 The challenge comes in actually delivering those great and effortless experiences.
 If you are a front-end developer like me, you know that delivering a great digital experience is hard, and it’s only getting more complex as new devices appear, with different code requirements and screens sizes, and everything needs to be integrated...
 Oh, and, of course, you need to deliver all that in a speedy fashion.

 One of the great things about low-code platforms like OutSystems is that it provides you with the building blocks to create applications through pattern composition.
 This means you can deliver great experiences while shortening your development time.